 - Smartify: Bumped into a smart, sexy fellow art aficionado in the European section who turned me on to the Smartify app.
-Basically point your camera at a piece of art and the app will speak to you about it for a few minutes.
+Basically, point your camera at a piece of art and the app will speak to you about it for a few minutes.
 An additional benefit is that it forces you to spend a minute appreciating the art.
 An AAR Must Load App.

-• The National WWI Museum and Memorial: Well staffed, I have never seen so many rifles, knives and docents in my life.
+• The National WWI Museum and Memorial: Well staffed, I have never seen so many rifles, knives, and docents in my life.
 To be honest though, a bit disappointing, I don't know why exactly, but it just didn't grab me, I thought the Imperial War Museum did a much better job.
-It is not for a lack of money or artifacts (well stocked with uniforms, badges, helmets and interactive computer monitors).
+It is not for a lack of money or artifacts (well stocked with uniforms, badges, helmets, and interactive computer monitors).
 Make sure you visit Memory Hall which includes some outstanding murals, including portions of the Panthéon de la Guerre, a former enormous cyclorama, which when completed in 1918 was the largest painting in the world and included full-length portraits of over 6,000 Allied figures (it has a very interesting backstory).
-There is a computer which will help you better understand all the murals, but to make it really come alive ask the docent to give you an overview.
+There is a computer that will help you better understand all the murals, but to make it really come alive ask the docent to give you an overview.

 - Admission is $18, which seemed a little steep.
-To ride to the top of the 217 foot tower is an extra $2, which seems to be priced right (you've come this far, what's another two bucks?).
-I didn't partake, as it was closed due to weather the day of my visit.
+To ride to the top of the 217-foot tower is an extra $2, which seems to be priced right (you've come this far, what's another two bucks?).
+I didn't partake, as it was closed due to weather, the day of my visit.
 Though if you want truly great views of downtown Kansas City, recommend you visit the nearby Westin or Sheraton Crown Center.

 Looks like KC may be on my shortlist, but not the wife's . . . we'll see.

 Required Drinking: Kansas City has its own whiskey (I know, who doesn't?): Rieger's Kansas City Whiskey.
-It's a mix of sourced: bourbon, light corn whiskey and straight rye (all >4 years old), as well as a small amount of 15 year old Oloroso Sherry.
+It's a mix of sourced bourbon, light corn whiskey, and straight rye (all >4 years old), as well as a small amount of 15-year-old Oloroso Sherry.
 Supposedly prior to Prohibition small amounts of sherry were added to inexpensive or "young" whiskey in an effort to rectify it.
 In this current case the sherry serves to finish mellowing what the age has already started . . . sort of a Flackhattan in a bottle.
 Therefore, I recommend you drink it neat or on the rocks.
 At $40/bottle it's a little rich for my Buffalo Trace taste, but for research purposes . . . .